Cisco Tetration overview

 ● Neighborhood graphs: Search for a specific application workspace and see a two-hops view of its communication with other servers within the data center.

 ● Forensic analysis: Use long-term data retention, with full granularity, for forensic analysis.
-Now this capability is extended to VDI desktop virtual machines as well.
+(This capability is now extended to VDI desktop virtual machines.)

-Q. What new use cases are available in the new Cisco Tetration Analytics platform software release?
+Q. What new use cases are available in the new Cisco Tetration platform software release?

 Q. How does the Cisco Tetration platform work with existing data center infrastructure?

 A. Customers with existing data center infrastructure, which can be Cisco or third party, can deploy the Cisco Tetration platform.
 Deployment is achieved by installing software sensors on virtual machines or bare-metal servers.
 These sensors, installed on the servers themselves, collect the required telemetry data for the analytics platform and can also act as enforcement points for the segmentation policy.
 Another option is to use ERSPAN sensors to generate the telemetry data based on the copied traffic.

 Q. The Cisco Tetration platform uses a whitelist security model.
 What is the difference between a blacklist model and a whitelist model?

 A. The blacklist and whitelist models differ as follows: